AsteriskAmpersand/Ice-Stable/README.md

 - Side Blow v2:
   - Stun buildup increased to 50 (up from 30).
   - Exhaust buildup increased to 35 (up from 20).
-- Jumping Wide Slash Lv1:
-  - MV increased to 92 (up from 75).
-  - Element and Status Modifiers increased to 2.6x (up from 2.2x).
-  - Partbreak Modifier increased to 1.2x (up from 1.0x).
-- Jumping Wide Slash Lv2:
-  - MV increased to 123 (up from 96).
-  - Element and Status Modifiers increased to 3.6x (up from 3.15x).
-  - Partbreak Modifier increased to 1.3x (up from 1.0x).
-- Jumping Wide Slash Lv3:
-  - MV increased to 163 (up from 118).
-  - Element and Status increased to 5.0x (up from 3.5x).
-  - Partbreak Modifier increased to 1.4x (up from 1.0x).

-#### 【 General Changes 】 ####
-Great Sword's main playstyle around charged-based attacks is in a solid place currently.
-As such, only minor quality of life improvements were added.
-- Kick:
-  - Stun value increased to 50 (up from 10).
 - True Charge Slash:
   - First Hit:
     - Status Mod decreased to 0.0x (down from 1.0x).